eradiate/eradiate/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to reproduce

-*Please enumerate the steps to follow in order to reproduce the issue*
+*Please enumerate the steps to follow in order to reproduce the issue.
+If possible, please provide a minimal reproducible example.*

 1. ...
 2. ...

-## Configuration file

-*Please include the configuration file used in your computation here, if applicable*

 ## System configuration